quadroloop/teneo/README.md

 ### Project Description

-The Goal of the project is to use RSS3 and create a Web application where users can search the Blockchain Address and explore the RSS Feeds attach to them
+The goal of the project is to use RSS3 and create an intuitive Web application where users can search the Blockchain Addresses and explore the RSS Feeds from them.

+The project is built on top of the `RSS3 PreGod API` with additional features to upvote useful feeds for others to see.

 ### Features: